boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 ## IPv6 Extension Headers

-{{ex-eh1}} provides an example of reported values in an ipv6ExtensionHeadersFull IE for an IPv6 Flow in which only the	IPv6 Destination Options (0) header is observed.
-One octet is sufficient to report these observed options.
-Concretely, the ipv6ExtensionHeadersFull IE will be set to 0x01.
+{{ex-eh1}} provides an example of EH/bit mappings in an ipv6ExtensionHeadersFull IE for an IPv6 Flow in which only the	IPv6 Destination Options (0) header is observed.
 The bits are set following the table provided in {{sec-initial}}.

 ~~~~
 MSB                                                      LSB